Skill Development Mentoring

 Frequently Asked Questions

 A: Yes, the Skill Development Mentor/Supervision program is available to all students at any time.
-The intent is to support our students as they progress toward certification by meeting the supervised sessions requirements for CUCG or CCUCG.
+The intent is to support our students as they progress toward certification by meeting the supervised sessions requirements for CUCG.

 Q: What can I expect from my coach when providing observation and feedback?

-Q: When applying for CU or CCU Certified Graduate designation, is there a time limit on coaching session feedbacks?
+Q: When applying for Coach U's Certified Graduate designation, is there a time limit on coaching session feedbacks?

-Q: How many Coaching Session Review Forms are needed for application for CU or CCU Certified Graduate since I want to apply for the ACC or PCC through the ACTP Track?
+Q: How many Coaching Session Review Forms are needed for application for CU Certified Graduate since I want to apply for the ACC or PCC through the ACTP Track?

-A: A total of six (6) observed coaching sessions with a written feedback form on each of the sessions is required for CUCG or CCUCG designation.
+A: A total of four (4) observed coaching sessions with a written feedback form on each of the sessions is required for CUCG designation.

 Q: Can I record a coaching session and have several different coaches review and provide written feedback on that same coaching session?

-A: Not for purposes of meeting the requirements for the CU or CCU Certified Graduate designation, which is intended to be a stepping-stone toward the PCC designation through the ACTP track.
+A: Not for purposes of meeting the requirements for the CU Certified Graduate designation, which is intended to be a stepping-stone toward the PCC designation through the ACTP track.
 However, if you are looking for another coach to observe an actual coaching session for purposes of providing your second letter of recommendation, you can use the same recorded session.
-But for purposes of CU or CCU certification, six different sessions must be observed with six individual written feedbacks.
+But for purposes of CU certification, four different sessions must be observed with four individual written feedbacks.

 Q: Where can I find the suggested Coaching Session Review Form?